 The first problem is related to the defect labels, that were determined by different publications that consider different aspects of the defect labeling process.
-The focus of these publications is mostly on the SZZ algorithm~\cite{Sliwerski2005}, which was applied by most of the currently used data sets (see Section~\ref{sec:related-work}).
-Research revealed several problems with SZZ, e.g., due to ignoring the affected version field of issue reports~\cite{daCosta2017} or the identification of irrelevant changes~\cite{Mills2018}.
-The use of a six-month time frame for the assignment of defects to releases has also recently been identified as an issue~\cite{Yatish2019}.
+The focus of these publications is mostly on the SZZ algorithm~\citep{Sliwerski2005}, which was applied by most of the currently used data sets (see Section~\ref{sec:related-work}).\footnote{Please note that we use the term SZZ for both phases of SZZ, i.e., the issue linking and the identification of inducing changes.
+While we are aware that parts of the research community restrict the term SZZ to the identification of inducing changes, i.e., only the second phase of the original SZZ algorithm, this has not been the case in the literature on defect prediction data.
+Here, the opposite is the case and many data sets use the term SZZ and only apply the first phase of SZZ (see Section~\ref{sec:related-work}).} Research revealed several problems with SZZ, e.g., due to ignoring the affected version field of issue reports~\citep{daCosta2017} or the identification of irrelevant changes~\citep{Mills2018}.
+The use of a six-month time frame for the assignment of defects to releases has also recently been identified as a problem~\citep{Yatish2019}.
 Moreover, SZZ relies on the correct labeling of issues as bug by the developers in the issue tracking system.
-However, research shows that about 33\% of bug reports are mislabeled and are actually improvements or other issues, like outdated documentation~\cite{Herzig2013}.
+However, research shows that about 33\% of bug reports are mislabeled and are actually improvements or other issues, like outdated documentation~\citep{Herzig2013}.
 Additionally, SZZ was designed for version control systems that used a mostly linear development process on a main development branch.
-Due to the success of Git, this is often not the case anymore and there are many new challenges that need to be considered~\cite{Bird2009}.
-For example, prior research found that data, which takes branches into account, leads to better results~\cite{Kovalenko2018}.
+Due to the success of Git, this is often not the case anymore and there are many new challenges that need to be considered~\citep{Bird2009}.
+For example, prior research found that data, which takes branches into account, leads to better results~\citep{Kovalenko2018}.